SoFarSoGrant/Hashbot/README.md

 # HashBot for DiscoHash

+_Disclaimer: I did not author hashbot.py.
+I'm just packaging it up to help noobs like me make it work._

 HashBot is a custom Discord bot shamelessly pulled from [@flamebarke's](https://github.com/flamebarke) [DiscoHash plugin](https://github.com/flamebarke/DiscoHash/tree/main).
 Being a noob, I wanted a clear description of how to get the bot functionality & features out of the plugin.
 This bot allows users to request and receive network hash files directly through Discord commands.

 ### Acknowledgments